 - Statement of purpose

 - GRE — The Whiting School of Engineering requires GRE General Test scores for applications to all master’s programs.
 However, the Department of Computer Science does not review these scores nor do they have any impact on the outcome of admissions decisions during the application review process.
 UPDATE: Effective for the Fall 2024 term only applicants to the MSE CS program are not required to submit GRE scores.
 It is an optional material to submit with your application.

 - TOEFL (if applicable)

 - Two letters of recommendation

-- Unofficial transcripts (if admitted, we would require official versions)
+- Unofficial transcripts — If admitted, we will additionally require official versions.